-When applying for life insurance coverage, certainly one of the most important aspects that is reviewed by the underwriters is the applicant’s health.
-Oftentimes, if an individual has an adverse health issue such as cancer or heart disease that may shorten his or her life expectancy – and in turn, deem them a higher risk of a life insurance claim – then it is more likely that the individual will either be required to pay a higher amount of premium, or possibly even be denied for coverage altogether.
+When one applies for insurance coverage, certainly one of the most important aspects that is reviewed by the underwriters is the applicant’s health.
+Oftentimes, if an individual has an adverse health issue such as heart disease or cancer that may shorten his or her life expectancy – and in turn, deem them a higher risk of a life insurance claim – there is a better chance that the individual will either be required to pay a higher cost of premium, or possibly even be denied for coverage altogether.

 Yet, many individuals who have down syndrome that apply for life insurance may still not qualify based on this older information.
-If you have a loved one who has down syndrome and have been told that they won’t qualify for life insurance in the past, there is good news.
+If you have a loved one who has down syndrome and have been told at some point in the past that they won’t be able to get life insurance, this is not true.
 Life insurance is now available to those who have down syndrome – and it is not difficult to qualify for coverage.

 How Does Guaranteed Issue Life Insurance Work?

-With a guaranteed issue life insurance policy, the applicant for coverage will typically only have one – or just a few – health related questions to answer on the application.
+With a guaranteed issue life insurance policy, the applicant for coverage will typically only have a few questions to answer on the application related to their health.
 These will usually consist of the following:

 - Are you currently confined to a hospital / hospice / long-term care facility?

 - Have you been diagnosed with a terminal illness?

 If the individual answers No to these questions, then it is likely that he or she will qualify for coverage.
 There are no medical or physical examinations that are required for these types of policies either – and because of that, the policies can be issued much quicker, as there is no need for long, drawn out underwriting delays.
 This means that the applicant can oftentimes have their coverage within just a few days after submitting their application to the insurance company.